Unleash/unleash/website/docs/reference/feature-strategy-variants.md

 :::

-Gradual rollout strategies in Unleash can have _strategy variants_. _Strategy variants_ allow each matching activation strategy to return not just simple enabled/disabled status, but also attach any custom data or even multiples data items.
+Gradual rollout strategies in Unleash can have _strategy variants_. _Strategy variants_ allow each matching activation strategy to return not just simple enabled/disabled status, but also attach any custom data or even multiple data items.

 ## What are strategy variants?